bysnupy/memos/Linux/lab__vm_benchmark.md

 ### Conclusion

-The memory and random write throughput of VMware ESXi is much better than KVM in VMware ESXi in this testing.
+The memory and random write throughput of VMware ESXi is much better than KVM  in this testing.

-Probably this difference is affected by image format (qcow2 is featured but performance is not good and not preallocated as sizes) and sysbench memory test methods
+Probably this difference is affected by image format (qcow2 is featured but performance is not good and not preallocated as sizes) and sysbench memory test internal implementattion - how to implement allocating memory buffers with virtio drivers. (if using host swap or disk spaces ...)